sgflores/cruder/ARCHITECTURE.md

 - **Caching Strategy**: Cache at appropriate levels
 - **Query Optimization**: Use eager loading and proper indexing
 - **Memory Management**: Handle large datasets efficiently
+- **Per-Use Validation**: Validate services only when needed for better performance

 ---